ajorgensen/ajorgensen.github.io/content/post/tale-of-two-pipes-subprocess.md

 ```

-No log messages are printed to the console and the python script is actually stuck and does not exit.
+No log messages are printed to the console and the python script is actually stopped and will exit the stage.
 Let's fire up gdb and take a look to see whats going on.

 ```
 (gdb) bt